 Database privacy, network security and identity theft are matters of growing public concern.
 Hackers, computer programmers and internal users may be able to penetrate our network security and create system disruptions, cause shutdowns and misappropriate our confidential information or that of third parties, including our employees and customers.
-Therefore, we could incur significant expenses addressing problems created by security breaches to our network.
+We may incur significant costs related to prevention of breaches of our cyber-security and to comply with laws regarding the unauthorized disclosure of confidential information, including customer payment information, and we could incur significant expenses addressing problems created by security breaches to our network.
 This risk is heightened because we collect and store customer information for marketing purposes, and use credit card information to process transactions.
 We must, and do, take precautions to secure customer information and prevent unauthorized access to our database of confidential information.
 However, if unauthorized parties, including external hackers or computer programmers, gain access to our database, they may be able to steal this confidential information.
 Our failure to secure this information could result in costly litigation, adverse publicity or regulatory action that could have a material adverse effect on our financial condition and results of operations.
 In addition, sophisticated hardware and operating system software and applications that we procure from third parties may contain defects in design or manufacture that could unexpectedly interfere with our operations, including potentially unintentionally sharing personal information retained by us.
-The cost to alleviate security risks, defects in software and hardware and address any problems that occur could negatively impact our sales, distribution and other critical functions, as well as our financial results.
+The cost to alleviate security risks, defects in software and address any problems that occur could negatively impact our sales, distribution and other critical functions, as well as our financial results.